socialsignin/spring-social-security-demo/README.md

 ```

-The only custom code which is needed for this spring-social-security demo is the FacebookConnectInterceptor,
+Other than JSP views, the only custom code which is needed for this spring-social-security demo is the FacebookConnectInterceptor,
 needed because the Spring-Social framework requires API-specific connect interceptors to be registered before
 they can be called.
 This interceptor is registered with the ConnectController as above: